Introduction

 Deterrence and Patient Education

-As stated previously, most white dot syndromes are self-limiting, and therefore no treatment is generally necessary.
+As stated previously, most white dot syndromes are self-limiting; therefore, no treatment is generally necessary.
 The clinician may want to closely monitor the condition for a month using dilated funduscopic examinations.

 Pearls and Other Issues

-A detailed review of individual white dot syndromes is beyond the scope of this article.
-The following pearls highlight several key distinguishing clinical features of several of the white dot syndromes.[1][2]
+A detailed review of individual white dot syndromes is beyond the scope of this topic.
+The following pearls highlight several key distinguishing clinical features of several white dot syndromes.[1][2]

-• Multifocal choroiditis and panuveitis (MCP): young to middle-age patients (age 20 to 60 years), women > men, bilateral, presence of anterior chamber and vitreous inflammation along with multiple yellow-white chorioretinal lesions with subsequent atrophy and scarring, complicated by CME and CNV, poor visual prognosis, treatment generally required[37]
+- MCP: young to middle-aged patients (age 20 to 60 years), women > men, bilateral, presence of anterior chamber and vitreous inflammation along with multiple yellow-white chorioretinal lesions with subsequent atrophy and scarring, complicated by CME and CNV, poor visual prognosis, treatment generally required [37]

 Enhancing Healthcare Team Outcomes

 Thankfully, many white dot syndromes are self-limited and do not require treatment.
-Still, exceptions exist, and, in these circumstances, treatment often involves the use of systemic immunosuppressive therapy.
+Still, exceptions exist, and treatment often involves systemic immunosuppressive therapy in these circumstances.
 Coordination of care between an ophthalmologist specializing in chorioretinal disease and a rheumatologist is often needed for optimal care.
 Consideration should be given to case conferences or joint clinics to facilitate such coordination.[38]
-An interprofessional healthcare team coordinating between the patient's family clinician, ophthalmology specialists, and nursing staff will lead to optimal results through accurate diagnosis, patient education, and in some instances, based on the particular variant, active intervention.
-[Level 5]
+An interprofessional healthcare team coordinating between the patient's family clinician, ophthalmology specialists, and nursing staff leads to optimal results through accurate diagnosis, patient education, and, in some instances, active intervention based on the particular variant.

 The views expressed are those of the author and do not reflect the official policy of the Department of the Army, the Department of Defense, or the U.S. Government.